khanhvnv/NET-Challenge06/README.md

 # Starter app for Create a web UI with ASP.NET Core

 Welcome!
-This is the homework for the Challenge 05:
+This is the homework for the Challenge 06:
-- Create class library project
-- Create CategoryDto in class library
-- add reference class library project to API and .Net MVC
-- Use the CategoryDto from class library instead of creating separately in both API and .Net MVC
+- Start building Home Page: Category Menu, Featured Product (Hard-coded data)

 ## Completed version